tas50/killerbee/README.md

     the Api-Do project repository: http://code.google.com/p/zigbee-security/
     and at https://github.com/riverloopsec/beekeeperwids.

 FRAMEWORK
 ==============
 KillerBee is designed to simplify the process of sniffing packets from the air interface or a supported packet capture file (libpcap), and for injecting arbitrary packets.
-Helper functions including IEEE 802.15.4, ZigBee NWK and ZigBee APS packet decoders are available as well.
+Helper functions including IEEE 802.15.4, Zigbee NWK and Zigbee APS packet decoders are available as well.

 The KillerBee API is documented in epydoc format, with HTML documentation in the `doc/` directory of this distribution.
 If you have epydoc installed, you can also generate a convenient PDF for printing, if desired, as shown: